EpistasisLab/EBIC.jl/README.md

                [-a APPROX_TRENDS_RATIO] [-s] [-o] [-h] input_path

 positional arguments:
-  input_path            a path to the input file
+  input                 a path to the input file with header and index
+                        or just a matrix (type: Union{String, Matrix})

 optional arguments:
   -n, --max_iterations MAX_ITERATIONS